-One of the greatest challenges developing countries face in fighting cancer is devising plans for building cancer control capacity.
-Cancer control goes beyond merely the diagnosis and treatment of cancer: it includes cancer control planning, prevention, cancer information, early detection, and palliative care.
-With limited resources, Ministries of Health in low-middle income (LMI) countries often face difficulties in assessing the most effective initiatives to start organized cancer control activities.
+One of the greatest challenges developing countries face in fighting cancer is devising realistic plans for building sustainable cancer control capacity.
+Cancer control goes beyond just the diagnosis and treatment of cancer.
+It also includes cancer control planning, prevention, cancer registry and surveillance, early detection, and palliative care.
+With limited resources, Ministries of Health in low and middle income (LMI) countries often face difficulties in assessing the most effective interventions to launch priority cancer control activities.

-To date, over 45 countries have received an imPACT Review Mission.
+80 countries have received an imPACT Review mission since 2005.